Table of Contents

 Step-by-Step Process for Cleaning Fabric Sofas

-- Take a thick brush with natural bristles and rub the entire sofa down gently.
+- Step 1: Take a thick brush with natural bristles and rub the entire sofa down gently.
 You may also use a dry cloth for this surface, but avoid coloured material on a white sofa.

-- Sprinkle baking soda on your sofa lightly and let it rest for 20 minutes.
+- Step 4: Sprinkle baking soda on your sofa lightly and let it rest for 20 minutes.
 Then vacuum it with a brush attachment.
 It is also advisable to spot test a portion of the couch first.

-- Mix washing-up liquid with baking soda and white vinegar to result in a lathering solution.
+- Step 5: Mix washing-up liquid with baking soda and white vinegar to result in a lathering solution.
 Apply it directly to the stains and leave it for nearly 10 minutes.
 Then, wipe it with a soft cloth for the best results.

 Read: Everything You Need to Know About Stilt Houses – Building Process, Designs & Advantages.